vimcasts/vimcasts.org/source/episodes/49-enhanced-abbreviations-with-abolish.md

 Vim's built-in abbreviation feature is handy if you want to auto-correct words that you frequently misspell, but it requires a lot of setup.
 The `:Abolish` command makes it easy to generate abbreviations that will correct multiple forms of the same word.

-*This is the final of a three-part series on Tim Popeâ€™s [abolish] plugin.*
+*This is the final of a three-part series on Tim Pope’s [abolish] plugin.*

 [abolish]: https://github.com/tpope/vim-abolish